2013 World Women's Handball Championship: Final

 The final was played at the Kombank Arena between Brazil and the host Serbia and was attended by 19,467 spectators.
 Referees of the match were Spain's Andreu Marín and Ignacio García.
 It was the first final ever for both teams with Brazil's previous best result being fifth place at the 2011 World Championship and third place for Serbia at the 2001 World Championship (then as FR Yugoslavia).
 Both teams advanced to the final after playing in Group B of the group stage with Brazil winning their match in the third round 25–23.
 On the way to the final in the knockout stage Brazil defeated the Netherlands, Hungary and Denmark, while Serbia won its matches against South Korea, Norway and Poland.

 The game started with an early 3–1 lead for the Brazilians, but Serbia came from behind to level the result and took control of the match with an 8–6 lead.
 Serbian players had the last lead in the match at 10–9 before Brazil went on with a 4–0 run to take a three-goals lead 13–10.
 The Serbian team scored before halftime to make it 13–11 at the break.
 In the second half, Brazil started furiously scoring three goals in a row to extend the lead to a margin of five making the result 16–11 in their favour.
 The Serbians did not give up and managed to cut their opponent's comfortable lead to only one goal with a 4–0 series.
 One of the driving forces for the comeback was the goalkeeper Katarina Tomašević who saved two penalties in one minute.
 The final entered with a tied result at 19–19 in the last four minutes.
 Brazil scored to take the lead, which was answered with an equaliser brought by Andrea Lekić to make it 20–20.
-The Brazilian team took the lead again and after Dragana Cvijić missed to score for her team, Ana Paula Rodrigues scored to finish the match and set the final result 22–20.
+The Brazilian team took the lead again and after Dragana Cvijić missed to score for her team, Ana Paula Belo scored to finish the match and set the final result 22–20.
 Alexandra do Nascimento with six and Cvijić with five goals were the best scorers for the two finalists.
 Brazil became the first South American country to win the World Women's Handball Championship and only the second non-European (after South Korea) to do so.